Australia

 • ensuring that the level of personal income reported by the IPP compares to senior employees in the organisation or industry.

-Even if a ‘Green’ rating can’t be achieved under the PCG risk assessment framework, following these principles should assist in minimising the risk of attracting the ATO’s attention.
+Even if a ‘Green’ rating can’t be achieved under the practical compliance guidance’s risk assessment framework, following these principles should help minimise the risk of attracting the ATO’s attention. or any ATO audit or review resulting in adverse findings.

-For assistance on assessing and managing your tax position, contact your local William Buck Tax Advisor.
+For assistance in assessing and managing your tax position, contact your local William Buck Tax Advisor.

 Related Insights